-2. Horizontal deflection.
-These include traffic circles (now usually called roundabouts), chicanes (in which turns or curves that are a little difficult are built into the roadway deliberately), and realignment of the road so that it is not as straight.
+Under this category, we would include traffic circles (now usually called roundabouts), chicanes (in which turns or curves that are a little difficult are built into the roadway deliberately), and realignment of the road so that it is not as straight.
 Sometimes center islands or unpredictable medians, either landscaped or not, are installed where there formerly were none, which forces cars to slow down and swerve around them.

-3. Horizontal narrowing.
 When a road is narrowed for a short stretch, this also requires that drivers slow down for a moment to understand what is happening and thread themselves through a reduced width.
 These may be called neckdowns or chokers.

 More important is the long-term trend toward more narrow streets, which force greater attention.
 Somehow the neighborhoods with narrow streets and on-street parking on both sides of the street don't really have more collisions than the wider streets where everyone has a four-car driveway.
 That's because of the greater attention required to navigate through the narrow street with the unpredictable parking pattern.

 This is the skinny street or road diet trend.
 In addition to obvious benefits of reducing pavement and therefore stormwater runoff, the narrow street makes it easier to be neighborly across the street, slows traffic, perhaps separates bicycles, trucks, and buses from other traffic, and discourages "through" or "cut through" traffic in a neighborhood.

 Anything from an

 attractive center or side planter to those really pretty ugly sawhorses with orange and

 white stripes that you see in some subdivisions can force traffic to